NLnetLabs/ploutos/docs/pkg_workflow/docker_packaging.md

 ## Publication and Docker Hub secrets

-The pkg workflow supports two Docker specific secrets which can be passed to the workflow like so:
+The Pluotos workflow supports two Docker specific secrets which can be passed to the workflow like so:

 ```yaml
 jobs: